francescov1/mongoose-tsgen/README.md

 # Features

-- [x] Automatically generate an `index.d.ts` file containing all your Mongoose Schemas as Typescript interfaces
+- [x] Automatically generate an `index.d.ts` file containing Typescript interfaces for each Mongoose document, model and subdocument
 - [x] Works out of the box, don't need to rewrite your schemas
-- [x] Creates an interfaces for each Mongoose document, model and all subdocuments
 - [x] Add custom interfaces (i.e. a subset of a document for use by a client)
 - [x] Multiple search patterns and import strategies to require minimal input and configuration